 Another study establishes that avocado oil improves brain mitochondrial function in diabetic rats by preventing the impairment of mitochondrial respiration and oxidative stress build-up.
-Such a regulation maintains reduced ROS (free radicals) levels and might delay the onset of complications, like diabetic encephalopathy (16).
+Such a regulation maintains reduced ROS (Reactive Oxygen Species, better known as free radicals) levels and might delay the onset of complications, such as diabetic encephalopathy (16).

 Blackberries, blueberries, raspberries, strawberries, and cherries have phytoconstituents like ellagic acid, chlorogenic acid, kaempferol, gallic acid, secoisolariciresinol, quercetin, cyanidins, pelargonidins, catechins, salicylic acid, fisetin, matairesinol, and pterostilbene.

 These compounds are top-class antioxidants and anti-inflammatory agents.
 These berry ingredients can guard against damage caused by reactive oxygen species (ROS) that have a role to play in the progress of neurological conditions like Alzheimer’s disease (17).

 The anthocyanins, cocoa flavonols, and anthocyanidins enhance cognitive function in young individuals (17).